MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 Throughout the lab exercises for this course, if you navigate to the Microsoft 365 admin center and are prompted with a window asking if you want to try the new Microsoft 365 admin center, always select the **Try it now** button.
 ‎‎
-‎**‎IMPORTANT**: The instructions that are provided in the lab exercises for this course are based on the new Microsoft 365 admin center UI and not the classic UI.
+‎**‎IMPORTANT**: The instructions that are provided in the lab exercise for this course are based on the new Microsoft 365 admin center UI and not the classic UI.

 ## **Lab Scenario**